shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ## Required Survey

-You do not have to turn in any files for this lab, but you do have to complete [this Google survey](https://docs.google.com/forms/d/e/1FAIpQLSdNNjIHgqtmHd_zsGy12nYTealx90JQA_FDU_SFu9Dkrp3awg/viewform?usp=sf_link) to get credit for Lab 06.
+You do not have to turn in any files for this lab, but you do have to complete [this Google survey](https://docs.google.com/forms/d/e/1FAIpQLSdNNjIHgqtmHd_zsGy12nYTealx90JQA_FDU_SFu9Dkrp3awg/viewform?usp=sf_link) to get credit for Lab 06.<br>

+Note: You will need to be logged in to your \@mail.csuchico email in order to take the Google Survey.
+If you get a message that you are unable to access the survey, try using your Chico portal username and password to login to Google.
+If you are not sure how to proceed, feel free to ask for help!<br>

 ## gdb Lecture Notes